isan26/reqmate/README.md

 This is a way of doing it, by passing an object with the configuration needed for polling.
 Polling has the property maxRetries that specify how many requests will be made.

-### onResponse and onError

-For reading each response, we can pass a callback to the onResponse property, onResponse receives 2 parameters, the first one is the parsed response itself and the second one is the done() function, if we call it, it will stop the process inmediatly and reqmate will resolve with the last value from the polling.
-The same with the onError property, it will trigger when the request fails.

-The above example will call done() on the onResponse given a condition or when it errors out.

 ### Timed

 Timed will execute a new request given an interval, this makes the strategy more powerful because we can implement different subtypes of strategies like: